HKasie/Data-Pipeline-with-Airflow-Project/README.md

 to create custom operators namely **stage, fact, dimension and data quality operators** to be implemented into functional pieces of a **data pipeline**, to perform tasks such as filling the data warehouse with date and running checks on the data as the final step.
 The operators, also contain a **set of tasks** that need to be linked to achieve a coherent and sensible data flow within the pipeline.
 The custom operators execute a helper class that contains all the **SQL transformations.**

 ### Stage Operator
+The following are the uses of of the stage operator:
-The stage operator is expected to be able to load any JSON formatted files from S3 to Amazon Redshift.
-The operator creates and runs a SQL COPY statement based on the parameters provided.
-The operator's parameters should specify where in S3 the file is loaded and what is the target table.
+   *stage operator would be used to load JSON formatted files from S3 to Amazon Redshift.
+   * it would be used to create and run a SQL COPY statement based on the parameters provided.
+   *The operator's parameters would be used to specify where in S3 the file is loaded and what is the target table.

-The parameters should be used to distinguish between JSON file.
-Another important requirement of the stage operator is containing a templated field that allows it to load timestamped files from S3 based on the execution time and run backfills.
+   *The parameters would be used to distinguish between JSON file.
+   * Finally the stage operator would contain a templated field that allows it to load timestamped files from S3 based on the execution time and run backfills.

 ### Fact and Dimension Operators
 With dimension and fact operators, you can utilize the provided SQL helper class to run data transformations.
 Most of the logic is within the SQL transformations and the operator is expected to take as input a SQL statement and target database on which to run the query against.
 You can also define a target table that will contain the results of the transformation.